k0sproject/k0s/docs/configuration.md

 3. Start k0s with your new config file.

-    ```
+    ```shell
     sudo k0s install controller -c /path/to/your/config/file
     ```

 # Configuration file reference

 **CAUTION**: As many of the available options affect items deep in the stack, you should fully understand the correlation between the configuration file components and your specific environment before making any changes.

 ## Example YAML Config File